 Set your freelance business up for success by creating an inquiry form that segments leads so you can provide prospects tailored messaging, perfectly-matched resources, and customized follow up.

-Almost every freelance designer, freelance web developer, and creative agency have the same project inquiry form — a single form prospects can fill out to provide some information about a new project.
+Almost every freelance designer, freelance web developer, and creative agency have the same project inquiry form — a single form that prospects can fill out to provide some information about a new project.
 While some are short and sweet, and some are long and require some work to complete, most are fairly generic and only go as far as gathering the most basic information.

 While a basic new project inquiry form that facilitates the collection of data from prospects about their projects is a valuable tool for any freelancer, an inquiry form that does only that is leaving money on the table.